csc302-spring-2021/proj-DaTeam/docs/phase2/product.md

 ## What We Actually Built

-- **TODO:** What did you actually build during this phase?
+### What did you actually build during this phase?

+- Render a form
+- Create a Patient and associate it with a Form Response
+- Fetching and displaying all the forms and responses
+- Display the form structure for each form
+- Parse and store form from XML data
+- Create and save form responses
+- Persist application data to relational database
+- Implemented form response validation (but did not integrate it in our app yet)

-  - How is this different from what you originally proposed?
+### How is this different from what you originally proposed?
 Why?

+- We did not implement saving of responses for all question types
+- We did not integrate validation of form responses

 ## High-level design

-> High-level design of your software.

 - App is sliced up into two parts:
   - Frontend